Sensitive Document Tracking

 No expensive customised solutions!

 There is no need to reinvent the way your organisation operates just because you are implementing a document tracking system.
 Your system should work with you to provide a configured and easy to use solution for managing the capture, storage, retrievals, disposition and any other regulatory requirement for your records and information assets, out of the box.
 Once your procedures and rights to use or edit documents are managed, deployment and control become very easy.

-A major research facility in the USA is using Hardcat and RFID asset management and file management “out of the box” solutions to successfully track their records and medical product samples throughout its facilities say;
+A major research facility in the USA is using Hardcat RFID asset management and file management “out of the box” solutions, to successfully track their records and medical product samples throughout its facilities.